teacherc/teacherc/README.md

 - 👋🏾 Hi, I’m [Candace](https://teacherc.github.io/about)
-- 👀 I’m interested in data engineering and web development
+- 👀 I’m interested in backend engineering and data engineering
 - 🌱 I’m currently learning how to extract, transform, load, and analyze data
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me - writecandace at gmail dot com